tremckinley/react-formula-capstone/README.md

 React was something I struggled to self-teach until I found this course.
 By the end of it, I was completing entire modules my way without the help of walkthroughs or hints.
 This course included the use of several modules as well.
 Please enjoy using this mock web store.

+I have www.React-Formula.com to thank for this project.

 ## Tools used
 - React
 - Vite